How to Become a Master Mechanic: Education and Career Roadmap

 Learn how to become a master mechanic.
 Research the education and career requirements, certification and experience required for starting a career as a master mechanic.

 Master mechanics diagnose mechanical problems in cars, trucks and other types of vehicles.
 When an owner brings in their vehicle, master mechanics will ask questions about the problems that are occurring and runs tests to determine if anything is wrong.
 They also perform tune-ups as needed.
 They are knowledgeable about all the major parts of a car, including the brakes, transmissions, electrical components or computer systems.
+Working in noisy areas, in uncomfortable positions, with oily parts and tools may be common aspects of the job.

 While only a high diploma is required to work as a master mechanic, enrolling in a post-secondary program may help prospective mechanics pursue certification through the National Institute of Automotive Service Excellence (ASE).
 In order to earn the master designation, mechanics must pass all eight certification exams.
 The table below includes the requirements to become a master mechanic as listed with the U.S. Bureau of Labor Statistics.